 The overall organizing theme of this course will be issues of technique as they relate to termination.
 The aim of the course is to familiarize candidates with the various factors that need to be considered regarding the process of termination of an analytic treatment and the wide ranging opinions about these issues in the literature.
-This course will not be given in 2023 - 2024.
+This course will not be given in 2024 - 2025.
 408. CRITICAL THINKING II Robert Smith, M.D.
 Piergiuseppe Fedele, M.D.
 This course will examine the status of psychoanalysis in the context of the perennial disputes that have attended its development since Freud's anchoring of psychoanalysis in neuroscience and the general dissatisfaction with Freudian metapsychology.
 We will start with a current manifestation of the dispute psychoanalysis best regarded as a branch of natural science or as a hermeneutic discipline?
 This will engage us with the following questions: What is science?
 Can psychoanalysis be scientific?
 What are the advantages and disadvantages associated with this connection?
 We will discuss the consequences of detaching from natural science and the challenges involved in current attempts to integrate psychoanalysis with the natural sciences.
 Third and Fourth Year students combined.
-Mondays, 7:00 - 8:25 P.M.; 4 sessions; April 29 - May 20, 2024 409.
-SEXUALITY Stephanie Brandt, M.D.
+This course will not be given in 2024 - 2025.
+409. SEXUALITY Stephanie Brandt, M.D.
 Lissa Weinstein, Ph.D.
 This course will examine the place of sexuality in psychoanalytic thinking.
 The changing history of what is conceptualized as "pathological" will be discussed, as well as the history of the use of the term "perversion".
 The range of sexual inhibitions and atypical sexual functioning will be reviewed focusing on the regressive adaptation and defensive alignments that are central to perverse enactments, structure and character.
 Clinical illustrations will be central to the discussion.
-Wednesdays, 7:00 - 8:25 P.M.; 9 sessions; March 27 - May 22, 2024 410.
-TECHNIQUE VII: ADVANCED ANALYZABILITY Nicole Regent, M.D.
+410. TECHNIQUE VII: ADVANCED ANALYZABILITY Nicole Regent, M.D.
 Allison Lomonaco, M.D.
 This course will use analytic case material presented by invited graduates, faculty, and students to explore complex issues surrounding analyzability and its assessment.
 The course is designed for advanced candidates whose substantial analytic experience enables a more sophisticated examination of this important but often inadequately considered phase of psychoanalytic practice.
-This course will not be given in 2023 - 2024.
+This course will not be given in 2024 - 2025.
 411. WINNICOTT AND BION Irene Cairo, M.D.
 Rogelio Sosnik, M.D.
 This course will provide a brief introduction to the contributions of Wilfred Bion and Donald Winnicott, contemporaries in British Psychoanalysis.
 Starting from Melanie Klein -- one her analysand, the other her supervisee, -- they took very distinct pathways.
 Their ideas are compared around three main topics: 1) Early Development: the way they described the first interactions between mother and baby and their role in the construction of the baby's mind; 2) Psychoses: that is, the severe distortions of mental development and 3) Psychoanalytic Technique, with special emphases on the approach to countertransference.
 The difference between Winnicott's "holding" and Bion's "containing" is particularly emphasized.
-Wednesdays, 8:35 - 10:00 P.M.; 8 sessions; September 13 - November 1, 2023 412.
-ETHICS IN CLINICAL PRACTICE II Stephanie Brandt, M.D.
+This course will not be given in 2024 - 2025.
+412. ETHICS IN CLINICAL PRACTICE II Stephanie Brandt, M.D.